Tarkine: Location

-The Tarkine is gazetted by the Tasmanian government as an unbounded locality in north-west Tasmania.
+The Tarkine is gazetted by the Tasmanian government as an unbounded locality in northwest Tasmania.
 The generally accepted definition is the area between the Arthur River in the North, the Pieman River in the south, the ocean to the west and the Murchison Highway in the east.

 It was first officially recognised in May 2013, following a recommendation by the Nomenclature Board of Tasmania which was accepted by Bryan Green.
-He declared that the name applied to the whole north-west region of Tasmania, but this interpretation was rejected by the Cradle Coast Authority, which had requested the official naming.
+He declared that the name applied to the whole northwest region of Tasmania, but this interpretation was rejected by the Cradle Coast Authority, which had requested the official naming.
 The name does not appear in maps, but in recent decades has featured prominently in the Australian media as a subject of contention between conservationists and mining/logging interests.

-The Tarkine can be entered from several points, with the most common being via Sumac Road from the north, Corinna in the south, Waratah in the west and Wynyard from the north-east.
+The Tarkine can be entered from several points, with the most common being via Sumac Road from the north, Corinna in the south, Waratah in the west and Wynyard from the northeast.
 Burnie airport, located near Wynyard, provides interstate flights, and there is sealed road access from the airport into the Tarkine.